tobiasvl/tobiasvl.github.io/_posts/2020-07-20-write-a-chip-8-emulator.md

 ### `00EE` and `2NNN`: Subroutines

 `2NNN` calls the subroutine at memory location `NNN`.
 In other words, just like `1NNN`, you should set PC to `NNN`.
-However, the difference between a jump and a call is that this instruction should first should push the current PC to the stack, so the subroutine can return later.
+However, the difference between a jump and a call is that this instruction should first push the current PC to the stack, so the subroutine can return later.

 Returning from a subroutine is done with `00EE`, and it does this by removing ("popping") the last address from the stack and setting the PC to it.